Sugarland Mountain Trail

 At 3 miles hikers will arrive at Huskey Gap.
 In the late 19th century the residents of the small communities of Little River (now known as Elkmont) and the Sugarlands built a log schoolhouse at Huskey Gap.
 They also constructed a road which would eventually become the Huskey Gap Trail.

-If you have two cars in your group you'll have the option of making a one-way hike to Newfound Gap Road, via the Huskey Gap Trail, which would make for a total hike of 5.2 miles.
+If you have two cars in your group you'll have the option of creating a one-way hike to Newfound Gap Road, via the Huskey Gap Trail, which would make for a total hike of 5.2 miles.
 You could also take the Huskey Gap Trail in the opposite direction, which would lead you down to the Little River Trail and eventually back to Elkmont, making this an 8-mile one-way hike.